YottaDB/YDBDoc/ProgGuide/utility.rst

    Strip comments <No>?:<RETURN>
    BEST BEST1 BEST2
    Total of 53 lines in 3 routines
-   GTM>
+   YDB>

 This example adds and subtracts %D from the selection, then adds all routines starting with "BEST" and confirms the current selection.
 The example sends output to the designated output file output.txt. %RO displays the label at the beginning of the output file.
 The first record of the header label is the text entered at the prompt.
-The second record of the header label consists of the word "GT.M" and the current date and time.
+The second record of the header label consists of the word "YottaDB" and the current date and time.

 +++++++
 %RSE